 Our experienced criminal defense attorneys represent clients against State and Federal criminal charges in Mercer County, NJ, from Speeding and DUI offenses to Aggravated Assault and Domestic Violence Restraining Orders GET A FREE CONSULTATION

-The State of New Jersey prosecutes threats of violence just as aggressively as they do actual acts of violence.
-There is a serious misconception in the public that if the threats were “just words” and “I didn’t actually mean it” that it is not illegal.
-That could not be any further from the truth.
-Terroristic threats is either a second or third degree felony offense in New Jersey.
+The State of New Jersey tends to prosecutes threats of violence just as aggressively as they would actual acts of violence.
+The theory that the threat was “just words” and that because “they didn’t actually mean it”, it is not illegal, is a serious misconception.
+In fact, that could not be any more further from the truth.
+Terroristic threats is either a second or third degree indictable offense, which is New Jersey’s version of a felony.
 If convicted of terroristic threats, a Defendant could be facing upwards of ten (10) years in a state prison and a fine up to $150,000.
 On top of that, terroristic threats is one of the most common charges used to obtain a temporary restraining order in Mercer County.

 Need Local Attorney for Terroristic Threat Charge in Trenton?